 If any of your personal information changes, such as a contact number or email address, please let us know right away so we can update our records.

 You may also have the right, in certain circumstances, to request that we delete your personal information, to block any further processing of your personal information or to object to the processing of your personal information.
 There are some specific circumstances where these rights do not apply and we can refuse to deal with your request.

 If we are processing your personal information based upon your consent (e.g. as part of our marketing or promotional activities or to make a voluntary referral to an external agency), you have the right to withdraw your consent at any time.

 We take any complaints we receive about the collection and use of personal information very seriously.
 We would encourage you to bring it to our attention if you think that our collection or use of information is unfair, misleading or inappropriate.
-You can make a data protection complaint at any time by contacting us (see How to contact us below).
+You can make a complaint at any time by contacting us (see How to contact us below).